WheteThunger/WorkcartSafeZones/README.md

 ```

 - `AddToAllWorkcarts` (`true` or `false`) -- While `true`, all workcarts will automatically receive safe zones.
+  - Note: Workcarts controlled by the Cargo Train Event plugin will always be ignored.
 - `AddToAutomatedWorkcarts` (`true` or `false`) -- While `true`, only workcarts automated via the [Automated Workcarts](https://umod.org/plugins/automated-workcarts) plugin will receive safe zones.
 This is the default behavior of the plugin.
 - `SafeZoneRadius` -- Radius of the safe zone around the workcart.
   - Set to `0` to apply the safe zone only to players standing on the workcart.
 Otherwise, a radius of at least `5` is recommended.